 It was, at times, a barnstorming league.
-Some teams traveled in beaten-down buses (the driver for the Eagles was a man named Edison Thomas).
+Some teams traveled in beat-

+Eagles was a man named Edison Thomas).
 Scores didn't always get called in on time to the Negro press - which drove Manley nuts - and so stats sometimes got lost.
 The players hungered for higher salaries and many of them just knew they had skills for the big leagues, where the white players played.
 Kids would point out players - Josh Gibson, Satchel Paige, James "Cool Papa" Bell, Monte Irvin - as if they were gods.
 Never mind DiMaggio.

 Never mind Ruth.
 Children crowded into the Negro league stadiums, clutching the hands of mothers and fathers to see players in sharp uniforms, to tear at balls of cotton candy, to hear the sounds of booming loudspeakers.
 Newark native and writer Amiri Baraka would recall, in his father's eulogy, being taken regularly to Ruppert Stadium by his dad: "We were present that last year, when the Eagles won the world championship of black baseball.
 I even inherited a baseball [from] Larry Doby, the second Afro American in the so-called 'Big Leagues,' [who] fouled off in 1947.
-It is still labeled - the date, the place, the player and the father who witnessed this grand event."
+It is still labeled - the date, the place, the player and the father ed an "Anti-Lynching Day" at Ruppert Stadium to encourage people to write to Washington in the hopes of passing anti-lynching legislation.